pgRouting/pgrouting/src/contraction/doc/contraction.rst

 Dead End
 +++++++++++++++++

-* Perform dead end contraction coperation first and then linear contraction
+* Perform dead end contraction operation first and then linear contraction
 * 1 cycle of contraction.

 .. image:: images/twoNodesoneEdge_a.png